What is the term used to describe the movement of a chemical into plants, animals, and microorganisms?

 Prepare for the TruGreen General Pest Management 7A Test.
 Study with flashcards and multiple choice questions.
 Improve your chances of success with hints and explanations for each question.
 Get exam-ready!

-The term that refers to the movement of a chemical into plants, animals, and microorganisms is absorption.
-This process involves the uptake of substances, such as nutrients or chemicals, through cellular membranes and into living organisms.
+The term that accurately describes the movement of a chemical into plants, animals, and microorganisms is absorption.
+This process involves the uptake of substances through cell membranes, allowing organisms to incorporate chemicals into their biological systems.

 Subscribe